Jovells/token-vest/README.md

 **What It Does**:
 - Checks if the user is eligible and the schedule is active.
-- Returns 0 if the vesting hasn’t started or is in the cliff period.
+- Returns 0 if the vesting hasn't started or is in the cliff period.
 - Calculates the vested amount based on time elapsed since the cliff ended.

 **Common Errors**: